Maluscat/reactive-storage/README.md

 ```

 ### Configuring multiple sequential targets
-By passing not one but multiple configuration objects, it's easy to setup
+By passing not just one but multiple configuration objects, it's easy to setup
 multiple target points, each with their own configuration, that a value is
 sequentially routed through until it reaches the endpoint.
 This is also
 explained in [Concepts](#concepts) as horizontal scaling.
+Only the last
+configuration may define the `endpoint` property – In all others, it will be
+overridden.

 All defined targets (one for each passed configuration) are stored in the
 `targets` property of either the returned data when using the static methods or